ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/requirements_and_discussions/log.md

   means that multi-dimensional fitting needs to be considered.
 * It was also mentioned that if a work-flow requires visualizations then this might become part of the work package.

+### Standup with Lamar, Simon and Owen 3/11/2017
+* We should look at the what needs to be done for interactive reductions
+  * check single machine options
+  * What are the elements that could cause head aches, e.g. rebinning in the *SliceViewer*
+* We discussed resending batch jobs which reload partially processed data, i.e. save loaded and converted data via *LoadMD* and *SaveMD* (check cost of that) -> Could file-backed loading of event-type data work for the SliceViewer?

+### Email from Esko 3/11/2017
+* We want to know what the reduction work-flow for the ESS migth look like.
+Esko responded with:
+  >The basic workflow for crystallography (be it X-ray or neutrons) consists of indexing, i.e. determining the unit cell and orientation matrix of the crystal (which requires having found some peak, not necessarily all), refining that indexing solution, predicting the positions of the reflections and integrating them, followed by putting them on a common (and eventually abosolute scale).
+In principle there is no need for an interactive workflow if an automated one works well enough (this is of course generally true…) An automated workflow also does not remove the need for diagnostic information (plots, statistics etc.) that the user would still want to see.
+The need for on-the-fly interaction of course also depends on execution times; if it only takes seconds to run the whole pipeline you don’t care, but if it takes days you might want to at least check what’s going on…

+ This sounds pretty similar to what ISIS and the SNS are doing.
+There is no reason to believe that auto-reduction should work better for the ESS than for other facilities.
+ As such we should work under the assumption, that unless there is a significant improvement of the algorithm fidelity within Mantid, they will require some sort of interactive, iterative work-flow.